 To ensure accountability and transparency, we perform external audits, internal audits, and third-party audits and reviews.
 We uphold our fiduciary responsibilities through our donor policies, investment policies, and oversight of employee pension assets.
 We take particular care with institutional, for-profit donors to create arms-length arrangements and avoid inappropriate quid pro quo transactions.
 Finally, we have developed and maintain policies—including procurement policies, travel policies, and accounting policies—that are intended to ensure ethical procurement of goods and services.
 Read more about our commitment to good stewardship.

 PATH strives to detect, prevent, and correct wrongdoing that violates federal, state, or local laws with regard to corruption, fraudulent billing and financial reporting, or other wrongdoing or unethical conduct.
-We have a whistleblower policy and maintain an anonymous reporting option through a third-party compliance vendor to further enable reporting regarding allegations of misconduct or impropriety.
+PATH has a whistleblower policy and maintains an anonymous reporting option through a third-party compliance vendor to further enable reporting regarding allegations of misconduct or impropriety.

 Intellectual property includes patents, copyrights, trademarks, trade secrets, and confidential information (including business, financial, technical, or other proprietary data) and any other form of legal protection for intellectual creations.